arnavsacheti/tt09-tiny-ternary-tapeout/docs/info.md

 To test the Matrix Multiplier with an external MCU like a Raspberry Pi, follow these steps:

 1. **Setup**:

 - Connect the Raspberry Pi to the Matrix Multiplier hardware using appropriate GPIO pins.
 - Ensure that the Raspberry Pi has the necessary libraries installed for GPIO manipulation.

-2. **Load Weights**:
-  - Use the Raspberry Pi to load the weight matrix into the Matrix Multiplier.
-This can be done by writing a Python script that sends the weight data through the GPIO pins.

-3. **Drive Input Vector**:
-  - After loading the weights, drive the input vector to the Matrix Multiplier using the Raspberry Pi.

-4. **Read Output**:
-  - Finally, read the output from the Matrix Multiplier using the Raspberry Pi.

-By following these steps, you can use a Raspberry Pi to load weights, drive input vectors, and read outputs from the Matrix Multiplier.

-## External hardware

-Raspberry PI or similar external MCU